Home > Native Art > Indian Group of Seven

 The Indian Group of Seven

-That year Jackson Beardy, Alex Janvier, and Daphne Odjig had been involved in an exhibit at the Winnipeg Art Gallery called Treaty Numbers 23, 287, 1171 a reference to the numbers given to their respective bands when treaties had been signed with the Canadian government.
+Three of those artists were Jackson Beardy, Alex Janvier, and Daphne Odjig.
+In 1973 they had a group show at the Winnipeg Art Gallery called Treaty Numbers 23, 287, 1171.
+The numerals were a reference to the numbers given to their respective bands when treaties had been signed with the Canadian government.

-The show had been a success and as a follow up, the idea came to formalize a group of native artists that would spread the word about Canadian Woodland Art and assist up and coming younger native artists.
+To follow up their success, the idea came to formalize a group of native artists that would spread the word about native art and assist up and coming younger native artists.
+Daphne and Jackson Beardy were the main instigators.

 After the success in Winnipeg, John Denighy and someone from Indian Affairs helped organize three more shows.
 Daphne recalls the first was at the Wallach Gallery in Ottawa and was followed by a show in Vancouver.
 The last show featuring the group as a whole was at the Dominion Gallery in Montreal in 1975.

-The Group of Seven Influenced a New Generation of Artists
+The Indian Group of Seven Influenced a New Generation

-Although it had a short life and never expanded to include other native artists like Arthur Schilling or even the Kakegamic brothers in Red Lake, that the Indian Group of Seven existed at all was critical first step in the development of the concept of Indian art as a part of the Canadian art cultural scene.
+Although it had a short life and never expanded to include other native artists like Arthur Schilling or even Goyce or Josh Kakegamic in Red Lake, that the Indian Group of Seven existed at all was a critical first step in the development of the concept of Indian art as a part of the Canadian art cultural scene.

 Even throughout the 1980's curators and artists were still arguing about whether contemporary native art was a function of the prehistoric/early historic works in museums or whether it had a place in mainstream galleries.
 For example, in 1989 when the Vancouver Art Gallery produced an exhibition entitled "Beyond History" it specifically named the art of the Canadian Woodland School as 'tribal'.